 A rotating schedule is when you switch between day shift and night shift, working 7 am-7 pm for some of your shifts and 7 pm to 7 am for other shifts.
 As a nurse, this is commonly practiced throughout the country, with some hospitals having you “rotate” every six weeks, some have you “rotate” every three weeks, and some hospitals even have you “rotate” your shifts every few days.
 And while there’s evidence that says this isn’t safe or healthy, it’s still commonly practiced and not going away anytime soon.

-But fear not!
+But don’t let this scare you out of becoming a nurse!
 There are ways to ensure that you’re rotating between the day and night shifts to the best of your ability.
 Below you’ll find my best tricks that I use when transitioning between shifts so that you can feel your best and stay healthy and more importantly, stay safe while working.

 What is a Rotating Schedule?